whitneyburton/portfolios/students/1710-front/bruce-chung/20171110-bruce-chung-m1.md

 Advanced Beginner/Proficient

 ##### HTML

-Accessibility
-Novice
+Accessibility - Novice
-Style
-Advanced Beginner
+Style - Advanced Beginner/Proficient
-Proficient

-CSS
+##### CSS

-Structure of Code
+Structure of Code - Advanced Beginner/Proficient
-Advanced Beginner
-Proficient

-Implementation
-Advanced Beginner
+Implementation - Advanced Beginner

-JAVASCRIPT
+##### JAVASCRIPT

-Data Types
+Data Types - Proficient
-Proficient
-Conditional Logic
+Conditional Logic - Proficient
-Proficient
-Functions & Scope
+Functions & Scope - Proficient
-Proficient
-Arrays
-Proficient
+Arrays - Proficient
-Objects & Prototypes
+Objects & Prototypes - Proficient
-Proficient
-DOM Manipulation
+DOM Manipulation - Proficient

-Style
-Advanced Beginner
+Style - Advanced Beginner/Proficient

-Proficient
-GIT & GITHUB
+##### GIT & GITHUB

-Git
+Git - Proficient/Exceptional

-Proficient
-Exceptional

-Github

-Proficient
+Github - Proficient

-DESIGN
+##### DESIGN

-Comp Recreation
+Comp Recreation - Novice/Advanced Beginner

-Novice
-Advanced Beginner
-PAIRING
+##### PAIRING

-Collaboration

-Proficient
-Exceptional
+Proficient/Exceptional

+##### Personal Feedback from partner (Jordan Quinn)
+Bruce, you were great to work with my man.
+I really appreciated your willingness to put a lot of time in over the weekend and get ahead of the ballgame.
+Additionally, you did a great job reining me back in when I started to pursue rabbit holes that just didn't need to get pursued.
+Thank you for being willing to tackle extra work load when all of my life stuff kept coming up, that meant the world to me!
+I felt we had an extremely positive work environment/flow.
+As far as something actionable goes... work zoomed in at 100% of screen size. (: It caught us both by surprise during our eval when our scale was off due to working at an altered percentage.
+Other than that, keep on keeping on!

 #### 2DoBox